immelstorun/datascience-pro-cookiecutter/README.md

 ## Description

-The coookiecutter project template for pro data science applications.
+The pro coookiecutter template for data science projects.
 The objectives of the project are to:
 * leverage .devcontainers in VS Code to isolate dev environment
 * use modern VS Code extentions, like ruff